pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

           xp.speakString("Hello World")
           return 1

-Make sure your audio is on start X-Plane.
+Make sure your audio is on and start X-Plane.
 While the XP is initializing, before the plane or location is loaded, you'll hear "Hello World".

 Your first plugin!